19 Jun Why Your Windows Updates Are More Important Than Ever

 Not All Versions Get Updates

-Some older operating systems are no longer supported, which means unless there are extenuating circumstances, Microsoft won’t issue any new updates.
+Some older Windows operating systems are no longer supported, which means unless there are extenuating circumstances, Microsoft won’t issue any new updates.
 Not a single one – generally, if cyber criminals discover a flaw after support ends, they’re free to exploit it.
 For example, Windows XP support ended in 2014, and Windows Vista just ended in April this year.
 The moment an operating system is retired it becomes a playground for cyber-criminals.

 It’s not just Microsoft walking away from these old versions either.
 Third party software like the Google Chrome browser will still work, but they’ve also stopped supporting old versions with crucial updates and patches.
 It might seem like everything is working fine because your anti-virus isn’t pinging in alarm, but it just becomes a case of risk, upon risk, upon risk.